-The Nomination Committee is composed of three members elected by the Board.
-The main objective of the Committee is to assist the Company's shareholders in a structured and transparent way with ensuring that the Board and its Committees consist of Directors with the appropriate balance of skills, experience, diversity, independence and knowledge, enabling effective execution of duties and responsibilities.
-The Nomination Committee identifies and nominates candidates for the Board, and members of the Board's committees, who can fulfil these requirements.
-The majority of the members of the Nomination Committee shall be independent of the Company.
-The Board has taken a balanced view of Corporate Governance Principles in Iceland and the Netherlands when structuring the framework for the Nomination Committee.

-Members of the Nomination Committee since March 2022 are: Lillie Li Valeur (Chair), Arnar Thor Masson and Olafur S. Gudmundsson.

-The Nomination Committee convened five times in 2022, attendance was 100%.
+The Nomination Committee is composed of three Board members unless the Board decides otherwise.
+The main objective of the Committee is to assist the company's shareholders in a structured and transparent way, ensuring that the Board and its committees consist of directors with the appropriate balance of skills, experience, diversity, independence and knowledge, enabling effective execution of duties and responsibilities.
+The Nomination Committee assists the Board with the process and oversight of Board succession planning and identification and nomination of Board candidates, as well as members of the Board's sub-committees, who can fulfill these requirements.
+In the process of identifying suitable Board candidates, the Nomination Committee shall generally solicit the services of internationally recognized advisors to facilitate the search.
+The majority of the Committee's members shall be independent of the company.
+The Board has taken a balanced view of corporate governance principles in Iceland and the Netherlands when structuring the framework for the Nomination Committee.
+Members of the Nomination Committee from March 2023 are Lillie Li Valeur (Chair), Arnar Thor Masson and Olafur S. Gudmundsson.
+The Nomination Committee convened six times in 2023, attendance was 100%.